-If there is something in your suite, room or residence hall that needs to be fixed, please fill out a campus living work order (SUNY Geneseo login required).
+If there is something in your suite, room or residence hall that needs to be fixed, please fill out an on-campus living work order (SUNY Geneseo login required).
 Be as specific as possible.
 Make sure to provide your name, email address, and a phone number where you can be reached.
 For urgent repairs, contact your RA.

-The work order will be sent directly to the Campus Living staff members in your residence hall.
+The work order will be sent directly to the Residence Life staff members in your residence hall.
 Please allow 24 hours for this form to be submitted to facilities services.
 If the repair is not completed within five business days, please see your area coordinator or residence director for support.

 In Case of Emergency